connet-dev/connet/README.md

 ### Relay Encryption

 `connet` has the capability to encrypt a connection between a `source` and a `destination` when using a relay, therefore hiding the contents of what is transferred between them.
-The possible values for `relay-encryption` are:
+The possible values for `relay-encryptions` are:
  - `none` - no encryption.
 Good when using trusted relays (e.g. under your control) for best performance and system load
  - `tls` - setup TLS based on the exchanged client/server certificates.
 Well understood and mature option, but requires additional roundtrips between client and server to setup TLS within the TLS connection to the relay.
  - `dhxcp` - new option which does ephemeral (e.g. per connection) ECDH/X25519 exchange as part of the source/destination connect and asymmetrically encrypts data with Chacha20Poly1305.
 A good comporimse between maturity, security, and performance.

-By default `connet` doesn't encrypt relay connections (`relay-encryption = ["none"]`) (e.g. you are running your own trusted relay).
+By default `connet` doesn't encrypt relay connections (`relay-encryptions = ["none"]`) (e.g. you are running your own trusted relay).
-When multiple values are set (e.g. `relay-encryption = ["none", "dhxcp", "tls"]`) it will prefer the most secure/mature option
+When multiple values are set (e.g. `relay-encryptions = ["none", "dhxcp", "tls"]`) it will prefer the most secure/mature option
 (`tls` in this case, then `dhxp`), but fallback to `none` in case the other peer is not configured to use encryption yet.
-Only setting one encryption option (for example `relay-encryption = ["tls"]`), is the most strict configuration, which will require same encryption at both clients (e.g. source and destination).
+Only setting one encryption option (for example `relay-encryptions = ["tls"]`), is the most strict configuration, which will require same encryption at both clients (e.g. source and destination).

 ### Storage